 May Cannan began to write in earnest in her early teens, and her first poems were published in The Scotsman and The Glasgow Herald.
 During the early years of the war she contributed to the Oxford Magazine and other periodicals.
 In 1917 her first collection In War Time was published by Basil Blackwell; May called it a ‘small success’, with some good reviews.
 She was well aware that, after the Somme, there had been ‘a change of heart among poets’, but felt that, although she ‘admired some of Sassoon’s verse … someone must go on writing for those who were still convinced of the right of the cause for which they had taken up arms.’

 A second collection, The Splendid Days, was published in the summer of 1919, when the war had been won but so much had been lost.
 A friend called her poetry heart-breaking in its nakedness of loss.
 A brief review in the Times Literary Supplement, 6th November 1919 says of the poems: ‘their clearest characteristic is an intense burning sincerity.’
 A few days later in the same publication another review states that though Miss Cannan’s sincerity is unquestionable, ‘At times a tinge of eloquence weakens her verse’.
 But the critic goes on to praise the simplicity and directness of her portrayal of love and such ‘all but art-less lines’ as ‘Now are we made most lonely, proudly theirs/The men we married.’

-In his foreword to Grey Ghosts and Voices, Basil Blackwell describes her writing as informed by integrity and courage, and May Wedderburn Cannan herself he calls ‘a rare spirit’.
+In his foreword to Grey Ghosts and Voices, Basil Blackwell describes her writing as informed by integrity and courage, and the woman herself he descibes as ‘a rare spirit’.